On this page, you will find important information about SwimNE lessons, including changes will be put in place as a result of the Covid-19 pandemic.

 We know that some children adapt to changes better than others, and we are very mindful of this when implementing any adjustments to our lesson delivery and venues.
 Our swimmers’ safety is important, and so too is their enjoyment of their lessons.

 When we welcome children back to the water, we expect that there will be a ‘resettling in’ period.
 Our teachers and the wider team will support all of our swimmers through this.
 Where we know of children who have additional needs or support requirements, we will also factor these into our planning.
 If you are worried, though, and would like to speak to us in more detail, please email us at [email protected].
-Our offices are closed right now, but we will get back to you as soon as we can.

 I’m worried that my child will have lost some of their confidence having been away from lessons for so long